credativUK/redmine_email_inline_images/README.md

 ## Features

 * Issues created with email requests will include inline images from the email in the issue description.
+* When adding attachments to issue, ignore inline images that is truncated.

 ## Getting the plugin